shreytheshreyas/tp/docs/UserGuide.md

 * `task n/Deploy Version 2.0`.
 Adds the task 'Deploy Version 2.0'
 to the task list.

+> :warning: Task names should not include slashes or an error will be shown.

 ### Selecting a task: `select`
 Selects a task from the project list.